Ten years ago…

 “What may make Killer Nashville different from other writers’ conferences is that it’s about the long-term relationships,” Clay said.
 “We are a supportive family bonded through writing.”

-With Killer Nashville’s 10th anniversary fast approaching, new panel discussions, breakout sessions and events are being planned for 2015, in addition to our surprise guests of honor, soon to be announced.
+With Killer Nashville’s 10th anniversary fast approaching, new panel discussions, breakout sessions and events are being planned for 2015.

 In the meantime, check out our guest blog series, featuring published authors’ thoughts on the craft, and sign up for our weekly newsletter to learn more about upcoming events and details.